excelsior-university-web-systems/droplets/README.md

 # DROPLETS
 **version 3.3.4**

-A HTML, CSS, and JavaScript framework for Instructional Designers at University of Wisconsin Extended Campus (UWEX).
+A HTML, CSS, and JavaScript framework for Instructional Designers.

 ### How To Use
 1. To start, download the [framework](https://github.com/excelsior-university-web-systems/droplets/archive/master.zip) (ZIP).